 How Much is Available for Rebates?

 ODOE has $2 million allocated for rebates and program administration.
-We will update this web page with remaining funds as rebates are issued.

 - In a calendar year, at least 25 percent of available rebate dollars will be reserved for systems for low- or moderate-income residential customers and low-income service providers.